Because it includes essential information for you, please read this whole leaflet very carefully before beginning to use this medication. Thank you.

 - You have a medical condition that might interfere with the normal clotting of your blood.

 - Either your liver or kidneys are failing you.

 - You either have anemia or are malnourished in some other way.

 Your blood will be examined for the presence of Rhesus factor before you are given the medicines.
 If you test negative for rhesus, your physician will go through the necessary procedures for the usual therapy with you.

 After that, the physician will be in a position to talk with you about whether or not you can undergo the therapy.

 Other medications, in addition to the Combipack

-If you are now taking other medications, have recently taken other medications, or may take other medications in the future, you should let your doctor or pharmacist know.
+If you are taking other medications, have recently taken, or may take other drugs in the future, you should let your doctor or pharmacist know.
 In particular, medicinal products that include any of the following active ingredients may prevent the Complex from performing its intended function: